pyrmont/argy-bargy/api.md

 * `:help` - Help text for the parameter, displayed in the usage message.
 * `:default` - Default value that is used if the parameter is not present.
+* `:hide?` - Hide the parameter from the usage message.
 * `:req?` - Whether the parameter is required to be present.
 * `:value` - One-argument function that converts the textual value that is parsed to a value that will be returned in the return struct.
 This function